Signed in as:

 Consistent with the Coastal Zone Management Act, the “Coastal Zone” refers to both coastal waters (including the lands therein and thereunder) and the adjacent shorelands (including the waters therein and thereunder).
 These areas are strongly influenced by each other and lie in proximity to the shorelines of coastal states.

-The coastal zone includes islands, transitional and intertidal areas, salt marshes, wetlands, and beaches.
+The Coastal Zone includes islands, transitional and intertidal areas, salt marshes, wetlands, and beaches.
 In the Great Lakes, the zone extends to the international boundary between the United States and Canada.
 In other coastal areas, it extends seaward to the outer limit of state ownership and jurisdiction as defined by the Submerged Lands Act (43 U.S.C.
 1301 et seq.).

 Since 2016, USCRP-funded projects have been carrying out innovative research that addresses the nation’s most pressing challenges.